thescubageek/bracketology/README.md

 Since the simulations heavily favor highly ranked teams, it would be nice to have a "Underdog Factor" scalar that can be used to slant games more towards the underdogs, thereby introducing a greater chance for upsets in the brackets.

-### Seeded Results

-I would like to have a hashed seed string that can be used to restore results to populate the brackets.
-Since there are 2^68 total possible brackets (that's _295 quintillion!_) it'd be great to be able to reproduce specific seeds.
-For now, the exported results files will have to do.